andgineer/sorokin.engineer/posts/en/_posts/2016-10-14-amazon_dash.md

 Your children would like it and it helps to keep doing something regularily.

-And even for adults it is easier to press button that to search for an app in your smartphone.
+And even for adults it is easier to press button than to search for an app in your smartphone.

 ## Solution